-As countries race to develop a vaccine for COVID-19, there is avid interest and debate regarding the possible role of bacille Calmette-Guérin (BCG).
-Could this vaccine prevent or reduce the severity of COVID-19?
-RGA's Dr. Sheetal Salgaonkar summarizes the research and the World Health Organization stance.
+As countries race to develop a vaccine for COVID-19, there is avid interest, and debate, regarding the possible role of the existing bacille Calmette-Guérin (BCG) vaccine to prevent or reduce the severity of viral infection by SARS-CoV-2.

 What is the BCG vaccine?